your life story do you trust the almighty author

 Your life story will produce the fruit of the Spirit.

-In conclusion, if you want to learn more about growing the fruit of the Spirit and discover how Little Pot becomes a fruit-bearing vessel, sign up below.
-“The Author and Potter” wants to grow the fruit of the Spirit through you too.
-In addition, you will be added to our email list and each Friday you will receive a short, fruitful email.
+In conclusion, sign up below if you want to learn more about growing the fruit of the Spirit and discover how Little Pot becomes a fruit-bearing vessel.
+“The Author and Potter” intends to produce the fruit of the Spirit through you, too.
+In addition, you will be added to our email list, and each Friday, you will receive a short, fruitful email.
 I hope you will join me.

 what is fruit of the spirit